barumau/pandunia/espanya/pandunia-espanya.md

 be kai - abirse
 be loka - encontrarse (estar, situarse)
 be mata - morirse
+be migra - migrarse (mudarse, trasladarse)
+be name - llamarse
 be pasi - sufrir
 be pute - pudrirse (cariarse, descomponerse)
 be raste - crecer